Depression Types and Causes

 Treatment takes time and commitment.
 All of these depression treatments take time, and sometimes it might feel overwhelming or frustratingly slow.
 That is normal.
 Recovery usually has its ups and downs.

-Lifestyle changes are simple but powerful tools in treating depression.
+Lifestyle changes are simple but powerful tools in the treatment of depression.
 Sometimes they might be all you need.
-Even if you need other treatment, lifestyle changes go a long way towards helping lift depression.
-And they can help keep depression at bay once you are feeling better.
+Even if you need other treatment as well, making the right lifestyle changes can help lift depression faster—and prevent it from coming back.

-- Sleep.
+Sleep.
 Sleep has a strong effect on mood.
 When you don't get enough sleep, your depression symptoms will be worse.
 Sleep deprivation exacerbates irritability, moodiness, sadness, and fatigue.
 Make sure you're getting enough sleep each night.
-Very few people do well on less than 7 hours a night.
-Aim for somewhere between 7 to 9 hours each night.
+Very few people do well on less than seven hours a night.
+Aim for somewhere between seven to nine hours each night.

 If you suspect that you may be depressed, and lifestyle changes haven't worked, make an appointment to see your primary care doctor for a thorough checkup.
 If your depression is the result of medical causes, therapy and antidepressants will do little to help.
 The depression won't lift until the underlying health problem is identified and treated.

 Your doctor will check for medical conditions that mimic depression, and also make sure you are not taking medications that can cause depression as a side effect.
 Many medical conditions and medications can cause symptoms of depression, including sadness, fatigue, and the loss of pleasure.
 Hypothyroidism, or underactive thyroid, is a particularly common mood buster, especially in women.
 Older adults, or anyone who takes many different medications each day, are at risk for drug interactions that cause symptoms of depression.
 The more medications you are taking, the greater the risk for drug interactions.